eclipse-score/process_description/process/roles/index.rst

    :contains: rl__committer

    The process community members are responsible for the definition of the process architecture of the project integrated management system and how they processes interact.
-   The approval and release of the process is done by the safety, quality and security managers and the technical leads (for the parts which affect them).
+   The approval and release of the process is done by the safety, quality and security managers and the project leads (for the parts which affect them).

-.. role:: External Auditor
-   :id: rl__external_auditor
-   :status: valid

-   External auditing instance confirming the compliance to ISO26262 and the defined processes in S-CORE.
-The external auditor is not part of the project organization.

 Project Development roles
 -------------------------